-There are four basic parts to a curriculum that is address when designing.
+There are four basic parts to a curriculum that is addressed when designing.
 These parts are the objectives, content, learning experiences, and evaluation.
 How these parts interact is what curriculum design is about.

 The four components of curriculum design can also be thought of as four questions that need to be answered when designing curriculum.
 These questions are…